MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/rds-in-azure.md

 author: lizap
 manager: dongill
 ms.author: elizapo
-ms.date: 01/06/2017
+ms.date: 02/10/2017
 ---
 # Quick start for Remote Desktop Services in Azure

 >Applies To: Windows Server 2016, Windows Server 2012 R2

 Remote Desktop Services (RDS) is the platform of choice to cost-effectively host Windows desktops and applications.
-You can use an Azure marketplace offering or a Quickstart template to quickly create an RDS on Azure IaaS deployment for your needs.
-The [Azure Marketplace offering](#basic-rds-through-the-azure-marketplace) is currently only for testing and proof-of-concepts, with usage being tested on desktops.
-The [ARM templates](#Customized-RDS-using-Quickstart-templates) provide you quick, automated flexibility that is production-ready.
-In production, you can use any of the Microsoft Remote Desktop applications (Windows, Mac, iOS, and Android).
+You can use an [Azure Marketplace offering](#basic-rds-through-the-azure-marketplace) or a [quickstart template](#Customized-RDS-using-Quickstart-templates) to quickly create an RDS on Azure IaaS deployment.
+Azure marketplace creates a test domain for you, making it a simple and easy mechanism for testing and proof-of-concepts.
+The quickstart templates, on the other hand, allow you to use an existing domain, making them a great tool to build out a production environment.
+Once set up, you can connect to the published desktops and applications from various platforms and devices, using the Microsoft Remote Desktop apps for Windows, Mac, iOS, and Android.

 ## Basic RDS through the Azure Marketplace